 I simply did it as a practice, as I had just purchased the poinsettia class.
 People really loved it, specially my 5 year old. 🙂

 You can learn how to carve graphic patterns like Danielle’s Santa in our video lessons, Carving Letters and Words.
-You can learn how to carve the Chirstmas poinsettias in our video lessons, Poinsettia Watermleon Carving.
+You can learn how to carve the Christmas poinsettias in our video lessons, Poinsettia Watermelon Carving.

 The following is from a new student of my free radish bouquet lesson.

 I am a retiree who was fortunate to have found your site.